Eastern Norway: People, culture and folklore

-There is also some museum railway lines, for example the Krøder Line, where one can ride heritage steam and diesel trains on old twisty railway tracks.
+There are also some museum railway lines—for example, the Krøder Line, where one can ride heritage steam and diesel trains on old twisty railway tracks.

 Oslo, the capital of Norway, has attracted people from all over Norway.
 Most of the country's immigrants settle in the region as well.
 In addition to numerous Christian churches, there are many mosques, Hindu shrines, Sikh temples, and Buddhist temples, giving Oslo a cosmopolitan feel.